YevYar/OpenGL_Study/Code style.md

     void someFunc();
 }

+// Declare and define Impl struct, if separate *Impl.h file is not created.

-// Declare methods and functions from uniforms.h
+// Define methods and functions from uniforms.h
 ...

 // IMPLEMENTATION
-// Declare methods and functions from uniformsImpl.h. // IMPLEMENTATION comment is necessary ...
+// Define methods and functions from uniformsImpl.h. // IMPLEMENTATION comment and two empty lines before it are necessary ...

 // Define functions from local namespace